Cadillac Sixty Special: 1971–1976

 1972 marked Cadillac's 70th anniversary.
 One of the few changes that year was the addition of a chrome molding around the rear window.
 Sales were a robust 20,750 units at a base price of $7,585.
 The 1972 Sixty Special Brougham weighed in at an impressive 4,858 pounds shipping weight (over 5,000 pounds curb weight).
 Standard equipment included rear-seat reading lamps, automatic level control, and dual-comfort front seats.
 A wide range of upholstery was available in nine colors of "Sierra" grain leather, four colors of "Matador" cloth, a combination of "Matador" cloth and leather, a "Minuet" fabric in three colors, or a plush "Medici" crushed velour.

-The 1974 model year saw the introduction of the "Air Cushion Restraint System", which activated airbags hidden in the steering wheel and passenger side of the instrument panel when the car was hit from the front only.
-The option replaced the glove box with a lockable compartment under the dashboard.
-The system was very unpopular and was dropped as an option after 1976.
+The 1974 model year saw the introduction of the "Air Cushion Restraint System", which activated airbags in the steering wheel and passenger side of the instrument panel when the car was hit from the front only.
+The option replaced the glove box with a lockable compartment located under the center of the dashboard.
+The system was very expensive and therefore unpopular and was dropped as an option after 1976.

 For the 1975 model year, the 472ci v8 was replaced by the 500ci v8 previously only available on the Eldorado.
 As a mid-year change, a Bendix electronic fuel injection was available for the first time, it was the same system used on the Seville introduced at the same time.
-A new fascia with the now legal square headlights was introduced.
-Air conditioning was made standard equipment (even if it was ordered in over 95% of Cadillacs by this time).
+The front fascia was revised, with the newly federally approved rectangular sealed beam headlamps.
+Air conditioning was made standard equipment (though it was ordered in over 95% of Cadillacs by this time).

-For 1976 automatic door locks (which locked the car when the transmission was shifted out of park and unlocked them as it was shifted into park) and a reclinable passenger seat were offered as optional equipment.
+For 1976, automatic door locks (which locked the car when the transmission was shifted out of park and unlocked them as it was shifted into park) and a reclinable passenger seat were offered as optional equipment.
 The Sixty Special Series was temporarily retired in 1976 but returned again in a new front-wheel drive model for 1987.

-Fleetwood Brougham d'Elegance

 An option package available for the first time in 1973 was the "d'Elegance" package.
 Adding US$750, this package included a unique "pillow-style" velour seating trim as well as a more plush carpeting and a few additional features optional on the standard models.
 The same package was offered on the Coupe/Sedan DeVille models in 1974 with a different seating design.
 The package would become available on various DeVille, Fleetwood Brougham, Brougham, and Fleetwood models in the 1970s, 80s, and 90s with standard features adjusted to suit the decades.